symbolworks/symbolfront/README.md

 ```
 Tasks.

-    Task List - This Week
+    Task List - This week

      No.  Day, date, time                 Description
     -------------------------------------------------------------------------